yohanesnuwara/pyresim/docs/teaser.md

 |D|3.5|0.1|Constant FBHP|3,000 psi|
 |E|3.2|0|Constant rate|-150 STB/D|

-> An incompressible gas-free oil means it has `B` or FVF equals 1.
-An incompressible reservoir means it has pore compressibility `CPORE` equals 0.
-Check out the [input file](https://github.com/yohanesnuwara/pyresim/blob/master/input/teaser1.txt)

-Under this condition, pressure distribution in the reservoir behaves like **steady-state** (no change with time), hence, `incompressible` solver is used.

 ## Teaser 2

 <p align="center">
   <img width="500" height="300" src="https://user-images.githubusercontent.com/51282928/90748253-22b2ca80-e2fc-11ea-8b80-e3878aff7f77.png">
 </p>

+A 2D reservoir with irregular boundaries hosting a volatile oil.
+The reservoir boundary is sealed of flow.
+2 wells (injector and producer) penetrate into the reservoir, and the flow rate as well as FBHP will be reported after 50 days.

+The irrregular reservoir is defined as in above figure, as the active blocks (orange color) and the inactive blocks (shaded blue color).
+Given each block notation.

+Different from the Teaser 1, now volatile oil has larger fluid compressibility (`CFLUID`) and larger FVF (`B`).
+Also the reservoir is an ideal compressible reservoir, with larger pore compressibility `CPORE`.
+Under this condition, pressure distribution will behave dynamic, hence the Slightly Compressible (`slicomp`) solver is used.